/ tool-comparisons / Stripe vs Lemon Squeezy for Solo Developers

 For most solo developers selling SaaS or digital products, Lemon Squeezy is the smarter choice.
 Yes, the fees are higher.
 But the time you save not dealing with tax compliance across dozens of jurisdictions is worth far more than the 2% fee difference.
 Your time is your most valuable resource when you're building alone.

 Pick Stripe if you need advanced billing features, marketplace payments, or if you're processing enough volume that the fee difference materially impacts your margins.
-At $10,000/month in revenue, the fee gap is about $125.
-That's real money, but at that scale, you can afford a tax compliance tool.
+The exact gap depends on your charge mix, so run your own numbers through the rates in the "Real Cost at Solo-Dev Scale" section above.
+For the 100-subscriber example, the difference is roughly $80.90 per month, or about $971 per year.
+That is real money, but at that scale you can afford a tax compliance tool, and the calculation flips in Stripe's favor.

-My approach: start with Lemon Squeezy to launch fast and validate.
+My approach is to start with Lemon Squeezy to launch fast and validate.
 If your product takes off and you want to optimize fees, migrate to Stripe later.
-Launch speed matters more than saving 2% when you have zero customers.
+Launch speed matters more than saving two points when you have zero customers.